geek-engineer/audio_process/README.md

 Audio_up_down_sampling README
 =============

-* This project is for audio up and down sampling, now is for half-double and quarter-quadruple
+* This project is for audio up and down sampling

 * The core code is generated from http://www.micromodeler.com/dsp/#